Philomena Lee

-Personal life
+Biography

-Lee was born Annie Philomena Lee in County Limerick, Ireland in 1933.
-Her mother died of tuberculosis when Lee was six.
-Her father, a butcher, sent Lee and her sisters, Kaye and Mary, to a convent school and kept his sons at home.
+Philomena Lee was born Annie Philomena Lee in County Limerick, Ireland in 1933.
+Her mother died of tuberculosis when Lee was six years-old.
+Her father, a butcher, sent Lee and her sisters, Kaye and Mary, to a convent school, but kept his sons at home.
 After Lee completed her formal education at the convent, she went to live with her maternal aunt, Kitty Madden.